-Everyday we are bombarded by the notion that we’re in the best time to be alive.
+Everyday we’re bombarded by the notion that this is the best time to be alive.
 Indeed, medieval life was as “nasty, brutish, and short” as Hobbes claimed.

 We can expect to live longer, healthier lives without much help from the biotech community and have an abundance of cheap entertainment and technology.
 On paper, the world is doing well; in reality, the story is more nuanced than it seems.